 - Describe the major concepts, theoretical perspectives, empirical findings and historical trends in psychology.

-- Implement the use of scientific reasoning to interpret psychological phenomena and demonstrate the ability to interpret, design and conduct basic psychological research using statistical analyses.
+- Implement scientific reasoning to interpret psychological phenomena and demonstrate the ability to interpret, design and conduct basic psychological research using statistical analyses.

-- Apply ethical standards to evaluate psychological science and practice and apply those standards to build and enhance interpersonal relationships locally and globally.
+- Apply ethical standards to evaluate psychological science, as well as practice and apply those standards to build and enhance interpersonal relationships locally and globally.

 - Demonstrate effective writing, exhibit effective presentation skills and interact effectively with others.